vatnz-dev/sops/docs/enroute/KAI.md

     **KAI**: *New Zealand 677, track direct KABGO to rejoin the STAR.
 When ready descend A080*.

     **Note**: As `KABGO` sits within CH TMA's airspace, co-ordination would be required.

-KAI shall ensure that aircraft overflying the CH TMA are no lower than `A110` without coordination.

 ### WN TMA